relayos/getrelayos.com/cline_docs/products/b2c/communities/prd.md

 - **Scalability:** Support for communities of up to 100,000 members with efficient message delivery and content distribution.
 Ability to handle millions of concurrent users across thousands of communities.
 - **Reliability:** 99.9% service availability with redundant communication channels and synchronization mechanisms.
 Comprehensive data integrity checks and corruption prevention.
 - **Security:** Zero-knowledge architecture where even RelayOS cannot access community content, comprehensive encryption (AES-256, RSA-4096), secure identity management, regular security audits, and compliance with privacy regulations (GDPR, CCPA).
 Support for two-factor authentication and biometric verification.
+- **Privacy Levels:** Configurable privacy settings that enable different degrees of AI functionality based on community and user preferences, with clear indications of privacy impact for each feature.

 ## User Experience
 ### User Flows